-For design decision which won't be taken before the end of 2009, e.g. the Central Tracker decision, it is too early to define a detailed procedure right now.
+Since the design decision probably won't be taken before the end of 2009 fot the Central Tracker, it is too early to define a detailed procedure right now.
 Rather results from the simulation effort and prototyping need to be considered first.
 However, one solution could be an external review process which might be executed as follows: